paulrougieux/paulrougieux.github.io/git.md

 Continue to modify files in the repository.

 # Uploading content to online git platforms

 Git is useful as a version management on its own.
 But it's even more usefull when code can be back-up online.
 Free public git storage is availble on Github.
 Free public and private git storage are available on Bitbucket, with up to 5 collaborators on one project.

-Commands I've used to upload content to github.com/paul4forest/forestproductsdemand are:
+Commands I've used to upload content to an existing repository github.com/paul4forest/forestproductsdemand are:
 ```
     git remote add origin https://github.com/paul4forest/forestproductsdemand
     git pull origin master